vivekragunathan/vivekragunathan.github.io/content/post/2024-09-15-declaring-implicits.md

 The declaration should be self-explanatory - give me `Int`, take a `Long`.
 Just that it is declared `implicit`, which means the compiler will invoke this function, if in scope, to convert `n` to `Long` before calling `triple`.

 In fact, such implicit conversions are declared in the standard library to make life easier ... for the meek.
 For the strong-hearted, there are compiler flags to report such conversions as warnings.
 Top that with `-X:fatal-warnings` flag to report warnings as errors.
-That means there such implicit conversions would be prohibited and you have to use `.toLong` yourself making it explicit and putting the responsibility of the conversion on you, which is right.
+That means such implicit conversions would be prohibited and you have to use `.toLong` yourself making it explicit and putting the responsibility of the conversion on you, which is right.

 Why is implicit type conversion highly discouraged?
 Because it can kick in unintentionally just because a conversion is in scope.
 This usually leads to unexpected behavior and bugs  that would require few mugs of coffee to troubleshoot/find/fix.
 Scala 3 has a `Conversion` typeclass which is the explicit version of the type conversion.
 It is adding discipline to the conversion and making the it available implicitly.
 But the actual call to conversion is explicit.
 In fact, it is not hard at all define such a typeclass if you are using Scala 2.